 Julia found a good use for a pebble weave band that she had created over a year ago.
 She made a bag for her sister’s flute.
 As is always the way with Julia’s work, it has been woven and put together beautifully.

+Janet, who wove with me last year, has become an active member of the Ravelry group and has been sharing her latest experiments with supplementary-weft patterning.
 Sheila is a new member of the group and bought a Gilmore Wave loom for her studies of Andean Pebble Weave.
 She is working on adding extra string heddles to this two-shaft loom so that she can weave the structure as a semi loom-controlled one as I was taught to in Peru.
 It is much easier to operate the two sets of string heddles using a backstrap loom which enables you to freely and easily adjust tension on the warp with spontaneous body movements.
 Sheila is working with a ”fixed tension” loom which means that she needs to apply other strategies to achieve consistently clean sheds with her string heddles.
 It looks like she is succeeding!

 Above, you can see the two sets of string heddles which Sheila is using along with the loom’s own two shafts.
 She has unrolled her weaving for the picture.
 When she is weaving, the two sets of string heddles are positioned further away from the shafts than they are in this picture.

-Sheila is weaving one of the knotwork designs that I have charted in my second book.
+She is weaving one of the knotwork designs that I have charted in my second book.
 The Andean Pebble Weave structure can be used for motifs not found in the Andes.
 Basically, any pattern that comprises diagonal lines can be adapted to this technique.
 A part of my second book is devoted to this idea and I show how motifs from various non-Andean cultures can be adapted to the Andean Pebble Weave structure.

 I will leave you for now with some more VIVID colors…images of some very exotic neck pieces that I recently saw on Facebook.
 These have been created via a collaboration of three Peruvian textile artists, one of whom is tapestry weaver Maximo Laura.
 VIVID!
 You will probably recognize his contribution if you are at all familiar with his work.
-My backstrap weaving student and friend, Dorothy, is going to study tapestry weaving with him in Peru soon!
+My backstrap weaving friend, Dorothy, is going to study tapestry weaving with him in Peru soon!
 According to the Facebook post, these artworks will be sold via the Puchka Peru website.

-My visit to Australia continues….I have a group coming over to my brother’s place this week to weave and then I will head back to Bolivia shortly thereafter as my brother and wife will be taking off to Ayers Rock on their motorbike.
+My visit to Australia continues….I have a group of friends coming over to my brother’s place this week to weave and then I will head back to Bolivia shortly thereafter as my brother and wife will be taking off to Ayers Rock on their motorbike.
 Maybe I will squeeze in one more blog post before I leave….